Location: Gardner, MA Category: Campus Police Posted On: Mon Apr 1 2019 Job Description:

 LICENSE AND/OR CERTIFICATION REQUIREMENTS

-Applicant must have a current and valid Massachusetts Class D Motor Vehicle Operator's License.
+Applicant must have a current and valid Massachusetts Class D Motor Vehicle Operator's License (within 30 days of hire).

-Appointee must be eligible for appointment and continued re-appointment as a special state police officer under Chapter 22c, Section 63 of the Massachusetts General Laws, undergoing an extensive background investigation, CORI, SORI check, and DCJIS Certification.
+Appointee must be eligible for appointment and continued re-appointment as a special state police officer under Chapter 22c, Section 63 of the Massachusetts General Laws.

-Applicant must qualify for, obtain, and maintain a valid License to Carry Firearms Class A with the city or town of residency prior to carrying a firearm.
-Must be 21 years of age to obtain a LTC which is required.
+Applicant must have and maintain a valid License to Carry Firearms (LTC) without restriction with the city or town of residency.
+NOTE: must be 21 years of age to be eligible to obtain a LTC.

-Applicant must complete all training requirements and maintain all certifications as determined by the Massachusetts State Police, Massachusetts Police Training Council and the college; including but not limited to: baton, OC pepper spray, defensive tactics, firearms training, certification and qualification, and all other minimum training requirements.
+Applicant must complete all training requirements and maintain all certifications as determined by the Massachusetts State Police, Massachusetts Police Training Council and the college; including but not limited to: baton, OC pepper spray, defensive tactics, firearms training, certification and qualification, First Responder Certification, Cardio Pulmonary Resuscitation (CPR) Certifications (including use of an AED) and all other minimum and annual training requirements.

 All special state police officers, regardless of initial appointment date, shall successfully complete an annual program of in-service training approved by the Colonel.

-Applicants for appointment to the position of special state police officer shall successfully complete a recruit training instruction program as approved by the Colonel.
+Applicants for appointment to the position of Special State Police Officer (SSPO) shall successfully complete a recruit training instruction program (full-time or equivalent) as approved by the Colonel.

 Mount Wachusett Community College is an affirmative action/equal opportunity employer and does not discriminate on the basis of race, color, national origin, ethnicity, gender, disability, religion, age, veteran status, genetic information, gender identity or sexual orientation in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and college policies.
 The College prohibits sexual harassment, including sexual violence.
 Inquiries or complaints concerning discrimination, harassment, retaliation or sexual violence shall be referred to the College's Affirmative Action and/or Title IX Coordinator, the Massachusetts Commission against Discrimination, the Equal Employment Opportunities Commission or the United States Department of Education's Office for Civil Rights.